InDeepShip/InDeepShip/README.md

 # InDeepShip
 Digital Register of Shipping (DRS) for the Island of Navis Album

+# Grab Repository
+1. Open Terminal
+2. `cd` into whatever folder you want to put this repo in ex: `~/Projects`
+3. `git clone git@github.com:InDeepShip/InDeepShip.git`

 # Software Requirements
 ## Bow (Client/Frontend Software)
 ```